Sport and Diplomacy: More than a Game

 - the relevant skills to propose, debate and appraise feasible issues relevant to the subject

-The module will be taught over 10 weeks with one two hour seminar per week.
+The module will be taught over 10 weeks with four hours contact time per week:

 Method of assessment